Insurable Earnings - Logging

 When business records, contractor’s invoices, or written contracts are not adequate to accurately verify upon audit the labour portion of the contract, and:

-• there is no evidence that the contractor supplies logging equipment (see list below); or
+• there is no evidence that the contractor supplies logging equipment (refer to list), or

-• there is evidence that the contractor supplies logging equipment, but the contractor’s trade is not listed in the labour portion of contract table (see end of document),
+• there is evidence that the contractor supplies logging equipment, but the contractor’s trade is not listed in the labour portion of contract table in this policy,

 then the WSIB considers that the contract value relates 100% to labour and the total contract value becomes the gross insurable earnings.